 - Certain exercises are not allowed for women who underwent cesarean or stitches during vaginal delivery.
 Your doctor will recommend gentle exercises.

 6 Postnatal Exercises For A Strong Pelvis, Upper Back, And Neck

 Here are a few exercises that you can do to strengthen your pelvis, neck and back once you settle down comfortably in your exercise routine.
 You can take up these postnatal exercises after 6 weeks.

 1. Pelvic tilts while lying down

 Lie either on the floor or on the bed.

-- Placing a pillow under your head, bend your knees by lifting them up.
+- Place a pillow under your head, bend your knees by lifting them.

 - Now tighten your pelvic muscles and pull your tummy inwards.